 The Coronado Springs Resort is a beautiful resort from the outside.
 It has beautiful breezeways reminiscent of the great Southwest.
 It’s also a very large resort.
 There are 1,877 rooms over 13 buildings scattered around the complex.
 Some are as far as half a mile from the main building.
 The resort offers an internal shuttle via golf carts that run between the resort buildings.

-Disney’s Coronado Springs is the newest of Disney’s Moderate Resorts.
+Disney’s Coronado Springs is one of Disney’s moderate resorts.
 It’s also the most unique.
 (Unique doesn’t always equate to best.)
 When Disney built this resort they worked at making it a convention destination.
 So they did things a little differently.
 They put some convention space right alongside the main lobby.
 They also made some changes to the way the food court works and put a top of the line restaurant inside the resort.
 (Again, I say, unique is not always better.)